chrivand/Firepower_O365_Feed_Parser/README.md

 # Firepower O365 Feed Parser

-_This is a Sample Script that can parse the O365 XML feed and upload it to Firepower Management Center as Group Objects._
+_This is a Sample Script that can parse the NEW O365 Web Service API and upload it to Firepower Management Center as Group Objects._

 ---

-This is a sample script that parses the XML feed (https://support.content.office.net/en-us/static/O365IPAddresses.xml) that Microsoft publishes with URL, IPv4 and IPv6 addresses.
+This is a sample script that parses the NEW O365 Web Service API (https://docs.microsoft.com/en-us/office365/enterprise/managing-office-365-endpoints#webservice) that Microsoft publishes with URL, IPv4 and IPv6 addresses.
 These addresses are used for the infrastructure of the Microsoft cloud applications (e.g. Office 365).
-The script will parse the XML file into 3 separate lists and use the FMC API's to upload them into 3 Group Objects.
+The script will parse the NEW O365 Web Service API into 2 separate lists and use the FMC API's to upload them into 2 Group Objects.
 These Group Objects can be used in a Firepower trust/prefilter rule.
 By doing so the traffic is excluded from further inspection, to prevent  latency issues with the applications.

 Please contact me if you have any questions or remarks.

 ## Features

-* Parsing O365 XML File into 3 lists;
+* Parsing O365 XML File into 2 lists (URL and IP);
 * Creating right JSON format for FMC API PUT requests;
 * Uploading this JSON to FMC, overwriting the previous Group Object;
-* Checking if O365 file was updated, using MD5 hashes (optional);
+* Checking if O365 file was updated, using the Version API Endpoint;
 * Continuously checking for updates with a specified time interval (optional).

 ### Potential next steps

 * Email / Webex Teams alert when changes were made to Objects;
 * Automatic policy deploy using API when changes were made to Objects;
-* Update script to use new feed from Microsoft (will replace XML feed in future);
 * Create extra modules for other SaaS applications;
 * Create extra modules for other Cisco solutions (WSA, Umbrella etc.).

 ## Solution Components

 The script consists of 2 python files.
 The main script can run indefinitely, leveraging a function that is built in, to rerun the script every x amount of seconds (it can also just be executed once).
-Then, using the MD5 hash of the XML file, the script checks if changes were made to the XML file.
-If changes were made, the XML file is parsed and uploaded using a PUT request to FMC.
+Then, using the Version API Endpoint, the script checks if changes were made to the Web Service list.
+If changes were made, the Web Service list is parsed and uploaded using a PUT request to FMC.

 ### Cisco Products / Services